homelabos/homelabos/docs/development/upgrading_includes.md

 This new file should have no empty new lines at the end, and should have 2 spaces at the start of each line.

+If the service doesn't have any extra configs, this step can be skipped.

 ### Documentation migration

 The documentation file for the service needs moved from software_docs/SERVICENAME.md to roles/SERVICENAME/docs.md